thebowenfeng/thebowenfeng.github.io/_posts/2019-09-18-typeracer-hack.md

 tags: [Python, Selenium, Webdrivers, Web Automation]
 ---

-# Using web drivers to automate typing races in Python

 The power of web automation is apparent, whether it is automating a tedious task, or performing automated testing on a website.
 However, with great power comes great responsibility.
 Web automation tools can be easily abused, spam being the main issue.
 Today we will examine the use of web automation in a slightly less nefarious manner, automating [TypeRacer](https://play.typeracer.com/) using Python, Chrome WebDriver and Selenium.
 [Full source code here](https://github.com/thebowenfeng/typeracer-hack)